 Electrical items and metal items may interfere with the signal of the mouse.
 Keep the mouse and the receiver away from the electrical items such as cordless or cellular telephones or other wireless mouse devices or receivers.
 Do not put the mouse or the receiver on metal surface or objects, especially long metal rails or cables.

 If the mouse works on another computer, the device is working properly.
-If the device does not work on another computer, you can consider replacing the mouse.
+If the device doesn’t work on another computer, you can consider replacing the mouse with a new one.